-One of the most difficult aspects of the disorder is that social situations create anxiety, and this leads to anxiety about others seeing the anxiety.
+One of the most difficult aspects of SAD is that social situations create anxiety, and this leads to anxiety about others seeing the anxiety.
 SAD sufferers are excessively worried about others seeing them shake, tremble, sweat, stutter, or blush.
-Many may suffer Panic Attacks as a result of their anxiety.
-They may avoid social activities all together, or attend and endure them with intolerable angst.
+Many have Panic Attacks as a result of their anxiety.
+They may avoid social activities all together, or endure them with intolerable angst.
 People with Social Anxiety Disorder are painfully aware that their anxiety is excessive or illogical.
 But as in other anxiety disorders, they cannot help it.

 Social Anxiety Disorder can occur in all social situations, and can be a universal fear of interacting with others, or it can be limited to a few social domains.
-For example, it is possible for an individual with SAD to have a family and friends, but become socially anxious at work functions, parties, or meetings.
+For example, it is possible for an individual with SAD to be perfectly fine around family and close friends, but become socially anxious at work functions, parties, or meetings.

 According the Anxiety Disorders Association of America and estimated 15 million Americans have Social Phobia.
 Symptoms of SAD begin to show at around age 13, and 36% of individuals who suffer from this disorder report that they have had their symptoms for 10 or more years before seeking help from a professional.